charliemagati/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 12 -- 12-newest_files - Displays the 10 newest files in the current directory

 File 13 -- 13-unique - Takes a list of words as input and prints only words that appear exactly once

+File 14 -- 14- Displayes lines containing the pattern "root" from the file /etc/passwd